"The wall fell on our heads", but we don't let ourselves be crushed

 mit Rüzgâr Buşki

 How important are feelings for collective work?
 Rüzgâr Buşki is an artist and director from İstanbul, based in Berlin.
-They are one of the founders of Kanka Productions, a transfeminist creative hub.
-In conversation, Maral Müdok and them discuss radical feelings as a practice for collective work, artistic creation and Buşki's new documentary film "I've Got the Power".
+They are one of the founders of the transfeminist creative hub Kanka Productions.
+In conversation Maral Müdok and them discuss radical feelings as a practice for collective work, artistic creation and Buşki's new documentary film "I've Got the Power".

 let them frames fall apart – Sharon Jamila Hutchinson & Elif Muhit